Libo1998/Swinging-Atwood-Machine/README.md

 MATLAB is used for numerical solution of differential equation (Runge-Kutta algorithm) and for computation of Lyapunov's exponent.
 Processing is used for numerical and graphical simulation of the chaotic system.

-The report, written in Latex, is avaiable in Italian-version and soon in English-version.
+The report, written in Latex, is avaiable in Italian-version and in English-version.

 Project conceived in the context of PAF extracurricular course held by prof. Franco Dalfovo at the University of Trento, a.y.
 2017/2018.